Repurposing Denim: Easy No-Sew Coasters

 by Texas Homesteader ~

 I was looking to find repurpose ideas for RancherMan’s worn jeans.
-I know, maybe I can make cute no-sew denim coasters from the pockets.
-I love the rustic western feel of using them…
+I decided to make cute no-sew denim coasters from the pockets.
+I love the rustic western feel and I enjoy having them in various places in our home.

 I love these no-sew denim coasters.
 They're EASY and I make them where condensation does not soak through! #TexasHomesteader